JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/02-MTL/21-Using-a-Monad-Transformer/03-Monad-Transformer-Stacks.md

                 )
                 output0
               )
-runProgram computation {- args -} =
+runProgram program {- args -} =
-  runIndex0 (                               -- top of the stack
+  runIndex0 (                               -- bottom of the stack
     runIndex1T (
       runIndex2T (
-        runIndex3T computation index3Args   -- bottom of the stack
+        runIndex3T program index3Args   -- top of the stack
       ) index2Args
     ) index1Args
   ) index0Args
 ```

+Note: when using `ExceptT`, `MaybeT`, or `ListT`, the outputs won't necessarily be `Tuple`s.